 Another way to speed up the cycle is by adding commercially available nitrifying bacteria.
 A great example is this product on Amazon called API Quick Start.
 It contains bacteria, but it’s no instant way to grow an entire colony in your filter.
 You can test whether your aquarium is cycled by adding some ammonia, measuring the concentrations, waiting a few days and measure again.
 If the concentration of ammonia has decreased, and the amount of nitrite has increased, your tank is able to break down ammonia.

 I would personally recommend being patient.
-You do not want to add fish and slowly watch them die due to ammonia poisoning.
+You do not want to add fish and slowly watch them die due to ammonia poisoning, which brings us to our final section.